 Periodic limb movements disorder (PLMD) occurs when a person periodically and involuntarily moves their limbs during sleep.

-PLMD mainly affects the lower limbs, causing muscle twitches, jerking movements, or upward flexing of the feet.
-These repetitive limb movements occur around every 20–40 seconds.
+PLMD mainly affects the lower limbs, causing muscle twitches and jerking movements.
+These repetitive limb movements occur around every

 PLMD disrupts sleep and leads to morning tiredness that may persist throughout the day.

-Bruxism is the medical term for grinding or clenching the teeth during sleep.
-It is a type of sleep-related movement disorder.
+Bruxism is the medical term for grinding or clenching the teeth.
+It can occur during sleep.

-If bruxism is severe, a person may experience one or more of the following symptoms:
+A person who grinds their teeth while sleeping may experience one or more of the following symptoms:

 - tooth damage